Online Maximum Matching with Recourse: Introduction

 \section{Introduction}

-In the standard framework of online computation, the input to the algorithm is revealed incrementally, i.e., request by request.
+In the standard framework of online computation, the input to the algorithm is revealed incrementally, i.e., as a sequence of {\em requests}.
 For each such requested input item, the online algorithm must make a decision that is typically {\em irrevocable}, in the sense that the algorithm commits, in a permanent manner, to the decision associated with the request.
 More precisely, the algorithm may not alter any previously made decisions while considering later requests.
-This rather stringent constraint is meant to capture what informally can be described as ``the past cannot be undone''; equally significantly, it is at the heart of adversarial arguments that can be used to argue that the competitive ratio of a given online problem cannot be improved beyond a certain bound.
+This rather stringent constraint is meant to capture what informally can be described as ``the past cannot be undone''.
+Equally significantly, it is at the heart of adversarial arguments that can be used to argue that its performance, measured by means of the {\em competitive analysis} framework~\cite{textbook-borodin}, cannot be improved beyond a certain bound.

 Nevertheless, there are real-life applications in which some (limited) rearrangement of the online solution during the execution of the algorithm may be doable, or even requisite.
 For instance, online call admission protocols may sporadically reconfigure the virtual paths assigned in the network.
 For a different example, in online scheduling (or resource allocation) problems, it may be permissible for a job to be transfered to a processor other than the one specified by the original decision associated with the job.
 Clearly, a trade-off is to be found between the guaranteed competitive ratio and the cost of re-optimizing the current solution.
 Different approaches to this objective have been considered.
 One such approach has studied the minimum total re-optimization cost required in order to maintain an optimal solution, see Bernstein \etal \cite{Bernstein:2018aa}.
-Another approach has focused on the best achievable competitive ratio when there is some bound on the allowed re-optimization, which has been first studied by Avitabile \etal \cite{AvitabileMathieu:13:Online}, and is the main model we consider in this paper.
+Another approach has focused on the best achievable competitive ratio when there is some bound on the allowed re-optimization, such as in Avitabile \etal \cite{AvitabileMathieu:13:Online}, and it is the main model we consider in this work.